Where & How to Buy Maker (MKR) for Beginners in 2025

 Copy link to section

-You can trade Maker on a cryptocurrency exchange using a few simple steps.
+You can trade Maker on a cryptocurrency exchange using simple steps.
 Here’s a quick example that clearly lays out how MKR crypto trading works:

 1. Monitor the price: For simplicity, let’s say the price of MKR/USDT is $1.
 You read the price charts and decide that now is a good time to start purchasing MKR.